October, 2025

 | Use your extractor fan every time you shower. | Rely on opening a window into cold air as your first defence. |

-| Leave the fan on for 15-30 minutes afterwards. | Let standing water sit on tiles or windowsills. |
+| Leave the fan on for 15 to 30 minutes afterwards. | Let standing water sit on tiles or windowsills. |

 | Keep the bathroom door closed when the fan is on. | Block the fan or its vents with towels or storage. |